marlhakizi/YoutubeVids/README.md

-**YoutubeVids** is a Flask Microservice that takes in a youtube channel id and returns the most viewed video from the channel including: likecounts, viewcounts, commentcounts, and published date.
+`YoutubeVids` is a Flask Microservice that takes in a youtube channel id and returns the most viewed video from the channel including: `likecounts`, `viewcounts`, `commentcounts`, and `published date`.

 This Microservice was built using: